robindotis/contented/pages/docs.md

 Next make a copy of the DC code by forking the DC repository.

+Notes:
+* Start with simple setup of public rep names username.github.io and using branches for the deployment.
+* have advanced instructions on how to setup to run with private repos and external hosting.

 Now explore GitHub a little.
 The [GitHub docs](https://docs.github.com/en/get-started) are very comprehensive.
 Being comfortable writing content and editing configuration files will be helpful, but this can also be learned.
 The [GitHub Writing guide](https://docs.github.com/en/get-started/writing-on-github) is maybe a good place to start for those new to GitHub.

 ### GitHub Pages